Former Cuban leader Fidel Castro dies

 Castro's political staying power was a source of puzzling consternation and bitter frustration for Cuban exiles, who never imagined he would rule so long.

-"We came here with a round-trip ticket ... because we thought the revolution was going to last days," said Rep. Ileana Ros-Lehtinen, who came to Florida as a child and went on to become the first Cuban-American elected to Congress.
+"We came here with a round-trip ticket ... because we thought the revolution was going to last days," said US Rep. Ileana Ros-Lehtinen, who arrived in Florida as a child and later became the first Cuban-American elected to Congress.
 "And the days turned into weeks, and the weeks to months, and the months to years."

 At other times, desperate Cubans fled the island nation in makeshift boats across the treacherous Straits of Florida.
 Thousands died from drowning or exposure to the brutal Caribbean sun.

-The center of the exile community is Miami, where the Cuban American National Foundation became a powerful lobbying group courted by U.S. politicians.
-For nearly five decades, pressure and political donations from the exile community have thwarted any efforts to lift the embargo.
+The center of the exile community is Miami, where the Cuban American National Foundation became a powerful lobbying group courted by US politicians.
+For decades, pressure and political donations from the exile community have thwarted any efforts to lift the embargo.

 Educated in private Jesuit schools, Castro went on to earn a law degree from the University of Havana in 1950 and became a practicing attorney, offering free legal services to the poor.